-- a. a systematic and integrated knowledge and understanding of, and an ability to evaluate and apply the fundamental terms, concepts, facts, principles, rules and theories of a related discipline; - b. the ability to analyse and evaluate types of knowledge appropriate to a field of study; - c. application of appropriate discipline-related methods of scientific inquiry and an ability to independently validate sources of information and evaluate and manage the information; - d. critical reflection on, and understanding and application of, appropriate methods or practices to resolve complex discipline-related problems and thereby introduce change within related practice; - e. professional and ethical behaviour within an academic and discipline-related environment, with sensitivity towards societal and cultural considerations; - f. the ability to effectively communicate scientific understanding and own opinions/ideas in written or oral arguments, using appropriate discipline-related and academic discourse; - g. effective information and communication technology (ICT) skills; - h. effective functioning as a member and/or leader of a team or a group in scientific projects or investigations; and - i. self-directed management of learning activities and responsibility for own learning progress.
+- a. a systematic and integrated knowledge and understanding of, and an ability to evaluate and apply the fundamental terms, concepts, facts, principles, rules and theories of a related discipline; - b. the ability to analyse and evaluate types of knowledge appropriate to a field of study; - c. application of appropriate discipline-related methods of scientific inquiry and an ability to independently validate sources of information and evaluate and manage the information; - d. critical reflection on, and understanding and application of, appropriate methods or practices to resolve complex discipline-related problems and thereby introduce change within related practice; - e. professional and ethical behaviour within an academic and discipline-related environment, with sensitivity towards societal and cultural considerations; - f. the ability to effectively communicate scientific understanding and own opinions/ideas in written or oral arguments, using appropriate discipline-related and academic discourse; - g. effective information and communication technology (ICT) skills;

+- h. effective functioning as a member and/or leader of a team or a group in scientific projects or investigations; and - self-directed management of learning activities and responsibility for own learning progress.

-The duration of the study for this qualification is a minimum of three (3) years and a maximum of five (5) years (A-Rule 1.14).
-Extension of the study period may be determined according to provisions of A-Rule 1.17.
+The duration of the study for this qualification is a minimum of three (3) years and a maximum of five (5) years (A-Rule 1.13).
+Extension of the study period may be determined according to provisions of A-Rule 1.16.

-The general admission requirements are described according to A-Rules 1.5 and further applicable regulations in faculty rules.
+The general admission requirements are described according to A-Rule 1.5 and further applicable regulations in faculty rules.

 - a.
-University admission; - b.
 APS-score: The results achieved in four designated subjects plus two NSC subjects will be taken into consideration.
-The results achieved in Life orientation will not be taken into account; - c.
-The required APS-score is 24 for Physiology and Biochemistry 8DJH01, Sport Coaching and Human Movement Sciences 8DJ H03, Recreation Science and Tourism Management 8DJ H06, Sport and Recreation Administration 8DJ H07. - d.
-The required APS-score is 26 for Physiology and Psychology 8DJH02, Recreation Science and Psychology 8DJH05. - e.
-Language requirement: A pass mark of 50-59%(level 4) in the language of teaching and learning concerning home language or first additional language level; - f.
+The results achieved in Life orientation will not be taken into account; - b.
+The required APS-score is 24 for Sport Coaching and Human Movement Sciences 8DJ H03, Recreation Science and Tourism Management 8DJ H06, Sport and Recreation Administration 8DJ H07. - c.
+The required APS-score is 26 for Physiology and Biochemistry 8DJ H01, Physiology and Psychology 8DJH02, Recreation Science and Psychology 8DJH05. - d.
+Language requirement: Level 4 (50-59%) for language of tuition; - e.
 Prospective students will be subject to an academic paper selection process and availability of capacity in the subject field.
-The best average mark will be taken into consideration. - g.
+The best average mark will be taken into consideration. - f.
 Students had to comply to the subject specific requirements as described in faculty rules before admission to a programme in the different specialisation fields.